marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 ## Detecting Bugs

-The first step of fixing bug is knowing that they exist.
+The first step of fixing bugs is knowing that they exist.
 The worst kind of problems are the ones that goes undetected for a long time!

 ### User Reports

-If you only rely on user reports to find bug, you're going to have a bad time.
+If you only rely on user reports to find bugs, you're going to have a bad time.
 However it's important to keep an eye out for user reports.

 At Drivy we have a team dedicated to customer support, but they handle all kind of calls.
-In some occasions there will be reports of problems, so we created a Slack channel called #ask-a-tech where they can tell the development team about possible bugs.
+On some occasions there will be reports of problems, so we created a Slack channel called #ask-a-tech where they can tell the development team about possible bugs.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/ask_a_tech.png" alt="Bug report on slack" style="padding: 20px; width: 600px;"/></div>

-This is a simpler, lighter process than creating Jira or [Fogbugz][2] and it allows us to be quicker to respond while getting more information from the person in contact with the user.
+This is a simpler, lighter process than creating Jira or [Fogbugz][2] to discuss between departments and it allows us to be quicker to respond while getting more information from the person in contact with the user.
 We're still a somewhat small team so it still scales well.

 Of course we also worked on a frequently asked questions and known bugs section in our internal wiki: